 Civil unrest/political tension

-Ongoing political tensions: Tunisia has experienced unprecedented political and social change since the events of the ‘Jasmine Revolution’ in January 2011.
+Tunisia has experienced unprecedented political and social change since the events of the ‘Jasmine Revolution’ in January 2011.
 Protests and political unrest occurred across Tunisia, resulting in deaths, injuries and extensive damage to property.
-While Tunisia’s first democratic elections were conducted peacefully on 23 October 2011, the potential for civil unrest remains.
-Protests may erupt into violence with little or no warning.
+While democratic elections were conducted peacefully in October 2011 and in late 2014, the potential for civil unrest remains.

 A nation-wide state of emergency, which had been in place since January 2011, was lifted on 5 March 2014.
 However, authorities may still restrict travel or enforce local curfews with little or no notice.
 It is important that you observe instructions given by local security authorities, tour operators or hotels.